Dr. Richard Schulick, Chair of the Department of Surgery, presents on "Management of Hilar Cholangiocarcinoma."

-The Surgical Science Conference is held on Monday mornings in the AIP2 UCH Auditorium located on the first floor of the AIP2 (new tower) East side, on the Anschutz Campus.
-The conference begins with a debate between two residents who are assigned opposing sides of a controversial surgical issue.
-Grand Rounds follows and covers all aspects of general and specialty surgery.
+The Surgical Core Conference is held on Monday mornings at 6:30 a.m. in the AIP2 UCH Auditorium located on the first floor of the AIP2 (new tower) East side, on the Anschutz Medical Campus.

 The American Board of Surgery In-Training Examination is given each January to all residents.
-This, together with faculty evaluations of the resident’s clinical activities, provides the criteria to assess the resident's performance and level of preparation for clinical practice and successful completion of the examination for the American Board of Surgery.
-This material is periodically reviewed (at least twice each year) with each resident in meetings with the program director.
+This, together with faculty evaluations of the residents' clinical activities utilizing the milestone format, provides the criteria to assess each resident's performance and level of preparation for clinical practice and successful completion of the examination for the American Board of Surgery.
+This material is reviewed at least twice per year by the Clinical Competency Committee and also twice a year with each resident in meetings with the program director.